 - An actual zillion pairs of socks (I will be buying stock in baby socks, friends.
 I lose them like I lost hair after having this child.)

 - Extra bottles of water

 - 2 bathing suits

 - 3 towels

-As I mentioned, this list is a rough sketch of the things I’ve taken on our trips lasting from 3-5 days: this is when we’re working with ample trunk space and no baggage claims, fees, or other hassles.
+As I mentioned, this list is a rough sketch of the things I’ve taken on our trips lasting 3-5 days.
+This is when we’re working with ample trunk space and no baggage claims, fees, or other hassles.
 Stay tuned for my tips on traveling with baby efficiently, overnight stays.
 Also, air/international adventuring with a little travel bug in tow!